-- 3 red pepper
+- 3 red peppers, cut into large chunks

 Although it's technically a fruit (a berry, to be exact), the aubergine is used as a…